 There are a few key things to be aware of when it comes to PrEP:

 - PrEP works by maintaining a certain level of drug in the body that can prevent HIV establishing an infection.
 This means that people must take the pill every day to maintain this level of drug.
 Studies have shown that if it is taken every day as prescribed it reduces the risk of getting HIV by at least 92% and up to more than 99%.

 - PrEP does not provide protection from any other STIs like syphilis or gonorrhoea which can increase the possibility of HIV infection.
 So, it’s important to keep condoms in the mix and test at least every three months for these other STIs.

 - It’s important to test for HIV before starting PrEP and every three

 - months while a person is on it – if someone uses PrEP when they already have HIV it can cause the virus to develop resistance and reduce their options for HIV treatment.

 - PrEP can affect kidney function, and has other potential side effects.
 People on PrEP need to have their kidneys checked before they go on PrEP and regularly once they start the medication.

 PEP is a short course of anti-HIV medication that may be able to prevent infection of someone who has recently been exposed to HIV.
 If your partner is HIV negative and is exposed to HIV during sex, they should visit the emergency department of their local hospital as soon as possible.

-PEP needs to be taken within 72 hours of exposure to be effective.
-Evidence shows that while PEP can reduce the chance of becoming infected with HIV, it is not as effective as using condoms and lube for sex.
+PEP needs to be taken within 72 hours of exposure to be effective and the sooner you start it, the more effective it is.
+Evidence shows that while PEP can reduce the chance of contracting HIV, it is not as effective as using condoms and lube for sex.